Rapid transit system

 The underground and elevated stations offer a range of facilities for the passengers using Jaipur Metro Rail services.
 The stations are equipped with escalators and ramp facilities, shopping areas and recreation spaces.
 Passengers can access the stations using feeder bus services.
 Each station also offers parking facilities for the commuters.

-The electric multiple units of BEML are offered in two configurations including driving trailer (DT) car and motor (M) car.
-A four car train composition includes two DT cars and two M cars.
+The electric multiple units of BEML were offered in two configurations including driving trailer (DT) car and motor (M) car.
+A four-car train composition includes two DT cars and two M cars.
 The DT car can carry 361 passengers, while an M car can accommodate 392 personnel.
 Each train, using the supply voltage of 25kV AC Single Phase 50Hz, can run at a maximum operating speed of 80km/h.

 DMRC issued a request for quotation (RFQ) to shortlist the companies for PPP mode in March 2011.
 Four consortiums including Gammon Infrastructures – Irridium, Soma-I.C.F., Reliance Infrastructure, and Essar Projects-Samsung C.N.T were selected in January 2012 for participation in the request for proposal (RFP) process.

-Alstom was awarded a contract by DMRC in April 2012, to supply Urbalis train control system to EW-A section of the new Jaipur metro Phase I. Alstom is responsible for the design, production, installation, testing and commissioning of entire train control, traffic management and signalling systems under the contract.
+Alstom was awarded a contract by DMRC in April 2012, to supply Urbalis train control system to Phase 1A section of the new Jaipur metro Phase I. The contract scope included design, production, installation, testing and commissioning of entire train control, traffic management and signalling systems under the contract.
 Urbalis is an automated train operation and traffic management system allowing safe and energy-efficient train services on the metro rail network.